APSL/redux-i18n/README.md

 For the latter **redux-i18n** provides an action function creator *setTranslations*.
 As *setTranslations* is an action function creator you need to add *redux-thunk* to your middleware for it to work.

-**redux-i18n** supports your store in plain JavaScript structures, but also if it managed by help of *immutable.js*.
+**redux-i18n** supports your store in plain JavaScript structures, but also if it is managed by help of *immutable.js*.

 Finally, **redux-i18n** offers scripts to generate a translations object from po files that can be managed in [Poedit](https://poedit.net/)).